luzzif/aragon-futarchy/README.md

   of which address possesses how much tokens for a certain position, in order to avoid manually setting the allowance).
 - Use multiple collateral options.

+## Development

+In order to fire up a local Ganache network with the contracts ready to go, and to deploy the Aragon client frontend, simply use the `yarn start` command.